 If you have money in your 401(k), you might be able to take it out to buy a house.
 While the 401(k) is supposed to be used for your retirement, it still offers a few ways for you to take out your money early.
 Your best option depends on how your employer designed the plan and the amount of money you need.

-If your plan allows loans, this is the best way to take your money out early because it avoids tax penalties.
-The amount you can borrow depends on how much you have in your account.
+If your plan allows loans, there are some cases where it makes sense since it's one way to tap into a 401(k) without paying a penalty for early withdrawal.
+Also, you can take up to five years or longer to repay the loan if you use it to purchase your primary residence.
+The IRS limits the amount you can borrow, depending on how much you have in your account.
 If you have over $100,000, you can borrow up to $50,000.
 If you have less than $100,000, you can borrow up to half your account balance.
-You need to repay this loan back with interest to your account.
-Since you are borrowing the money to buy a house, you have up to 15 years to repay the loan.

 One of the downsides of a 401(k) loan is that you must keep up with your repayment schedule or the loan will be reported to the IRS as a withdrawal.
 Also, you may be required to pay the loan back in full if you change jobs or the loan will be treated as a distribution.